gisquick/gisquick-doc/docs/project-publishing.rst

 group of thematically-related overlay layers.
 Topics can be easily switched in ``Topics`` tab of Gisquick UI, see :doc:`user-interface` section.
 Layers which should be part of defined topic are simply checked.
-Topics can be added or removed by buttons localed in bottom-left part of the dialog.
+Topics can be added or removed by buttons located in bottom-left part of the dialog.
 Each topic has defined short description (abstract) which is shown by Gisquick UI.

 .. figure:: ./img/project-publishing-4.png

-Last but one page showns read-only **configuration summary**.
+Last but one page shows read-only **configuration summary**.
 It's last chance to go back by ``Back`` button and change publication settings.

 .. figure:: ./img/project-publishing-5.png

-On the last page are displayed files which needs to transfered to the server providing Gisquick publication platform, see :doc:`installation/index` section.
-The result of publication proccess are two generated files: timestamped QGIS project (``.qgs``) and metafile (``.meta``).
-These files are data (see ``Data sources``) must be transfered to the publication server.
+On the last page are displayed files which needs to transferred to the server providing Gisquick publication platform, see :doc:`installation/index` section.
+The result of publication process are two generated files: timestamped QGIS project (``.qgs``) and metafile (``.meta``).
+These files are data (see ``Data sources``) must be transferred to the publication server.

 .. figure:: ./img/project-publishing-6.png